Segandrea/dotfiles/README.md

 ## Requirements

-The directories of this repository will be linked in the right place using a [program](https://www.gnu.org/software/stow/) called `stow` that makes symlinks based on the structure of the various directories.
+The directories of this repository will be symlinked in the right place using a [program](https://www.gnu.org/software/stow/) called `stow` that makes symlinks based on the structure of the various directories.